Soft lighting and low maintenance houseplants bring organic contrast to this living room by Decorilla

 Sleek bedroom design by Decorilla interior designer, Ibrahim H.

-TIP: Keep the leaves clean, and if you notice they are browning, it could indicate that you are overwatering your plant.
-As a desert native, this plant thrives best when watered every few days, as it stores water in its base as a water reservoir.
-If you are unsure about how often to water your palm, let the topsoil layer dry out completely before the next watering.
+Pro Tip: Keep the leaves clean, and if you notice they are browning, it could indicate that you are overwatering your plant.
+As a desert native, this plant thrives best when watered every few days—it stores water, using its base as a reservoir.

 4. Air Plants (Tillandsia) and Succulents